DEFRA/apas-docs/docs/calculator/latest/en/pages/3-calculation-points.md

 - Sites of Special Scientific Interest (SSSIs)
 - Areas of Special Scientific Interest (ASSIs)

-You can also add your own assessment points (also sometimes referred to as 'receptors' or 'calculation points').
+You can also add your own assessment points (sometimes referred to as 'receptors' or 'calculation points').

-The service calculates the default results at a minimum resolution of 4 hectares (ha) (approximately 200m x 200m) across the entire portion of the site located within 15km of the emission sources.
+The service calculates the default results at a minimum resolution of 4 hectares (ha) (approximately 200m x 200m) across the entire portion of the protected site located within 15km of the emission sources.
 It will calculate results at higher resolutions depending on how close the nature site is to an emission source.
 In most cases, you will not need to manually add assessment points within a designated site.

 The service does not automatically save your entered data.
 You can use the export functions to save all data from your current calculation in a format that can later be imported back again, for example if you need to make amendments or further calculations.